 New methods are being created all the time.

-The mix of pre-scheduled viral content together with growth tactics like building a community or using automation bots is the way to generate growth.
+The mix of pre-scheduled viral content and growth tactics like building a community or using automation bots is the way to generate growth.
 Now let’s talk about the endgame, and how to turn this traffic into money.

 How to monetize Instagram traffic